 Thanks to Hart's agent, the 26-year-old was set up with 14-year NFL pro and six-time Pro Bowler Doug Smith.

-The two had about 15 hour-long sessions on the track surrounding the grass field in at Orange Coast College in Costa Mesa, California, where Smith is now a fitness instructor and football and track coach.
+The two had about 15 sessions, each lasting an hour, on the track surrounding the grass field in at Orange Coast College in Costa Mesa, California, where Smith is now a fitness instructor and football and track coach.

 "Tool-wise, he's great," Smith said during a phone interview with CSNPhilly.com earlier this week.
 "He's a good striker, has really good feet.
 The biggest thing I told him, the only thing that I can see him having difficulty with is the assignment portion.
 He hasn't had the offensive lineman vision since high school.
 And that portion of the game right now is really sophisticated, obviously.

 "But as far as having the athleticism, his speed is extraordinary for an offensive lineman.
 So as long as he can make the academic conversion to the game, he should do really well."